Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Poloidal flux and its evolution in tokamaks

 \subsection{Actual condition for disruption avoidance}

-Not only did Fitzpatrick ignore the simple statements in my article about the poloidal flux and its evolution, he also ignored the statement in the abstract in my paper about the important result: ``A deviation of the profile of the plasma current over its full stability range produces only a small change, $\sim 16\%$, in the poloidal flux produced by the plasma current.
+Not only did the paper \cite{Fitzpatrick:2026} ignore the simple statements in the arXiv article \cite{Boozer:flux} about the poloidal flux and its evolution, the paper also ignored the statement in the abstract \cite{Boozer:flux} about an important result: ``A deviation of the profile of the plasma current over its full stability range produces only a small change, $\sim 16\%$, in the poloidal flux produced by the plasma current.
 This offers a simple explanation of why disruptions in tokamaks are so common, and why current-profile control though difficult seems to be required, especially during shutdown."

-Fitzpatrick could not examine the correctness of this statement for two reasons.
-First, by ignoring $\psi_p^{ex}$ he ignored most of the poloidal flux produced by the plasma current.
-Second, by not considering the range of profiles of current density that are consistent with stability by the Cheng-Furth-Boozer criterion \cite{MHD stab}, which Fitzpatrick used in his paper, he could not estimate what range of poloidal fluxes are stable to disruptions.
+The paper \cite{Fitzpatrick:2026} could not examine the correctness of this statement for two reasons.
+First by ignoring $\psi_p^{ex}$, it ignored most of the poloidal flux produced by the plasma current.
+Second by not considering the range of profiles of current density that are consistent with stability by the Cheng-Furth-Boozer criterion \cite{MHD stab}, the paper \cite{Fitzpatrick:2026} could not estimate what range of poloidal fluxes produced by the plasma current are stable to disruptions.

 Only a small fractional change in the poloidal flux is required to move a tokamak equilibrium that is stable to disruptions into a disruptive state.
 Consequently, a very careful control of the poloidal flux evolution is required during a plasma shut down---all the poloidal flux produced by the plasma current $\Psi_p = -(\psi_p^{in} + \psi_p^{ex})$ must be removed.
 The length of the timescale for $\Psi_p$ removal is so long that the current profile within the plasma has time to relax to nearly its steady-state limit, which is a spatially constant loop voltage $V_{\ell}$ across the plasma.
-Ignoring current drive and the bootstrap current, as Fitzpatrick does, the net toroidal current density on each magnetic surface, which is denoted by its enclosed toroidal flux $\psi_t$, is
+Ignoring current drive and the bootstrap current, as the paper \cite{Fitzpatrick:2026} does, the net toroidal current density on each magnetic surface, which is denoted by its enclosed toroidal flux $\psi_t$, is